pnstickne/phaser-examples/README.md

 ### Run, Edit, and Collaborate on Examples online

-The Examples found here can also be found and run at the [online Phaser Example][online-examples] gallery.
+The Examples here can also be found and run at the [online Phaser Example][online-examples] gallery.

 The online gallery supports many features such as editing examples, creating new sandboxed code, and sharing changes.